Layerpath/layerpath-docs/docs/demos/create-a-demo.md

 3. **Track performance** with built-in analytics
 4. **Iterate and improve** based on viewer behavior

 Ready to create more advanced content?
-Explore our guides on [Tours](../tours/editing-a-tour) and [Videos](../videos/video-overview) to expand your LayerPath skills!
+Explore our guides on [Tours](../tours/editing-a-tour) and [Videos](../videos/video-overview) to expand your Layerpath skills!